lucid2713/works/_posts/2018-04-13-the-future-outdated.markdown

 <br/>
 <p>
 An installation composed with electronic wastes.
 It looks like an outdated, abandoned and useless robot, once had been considered as our future.
-Meanwhile, it can be the future of newly-born robots which will be discarded soon after.
+Meanwhile, it can be the future of newly-born robot which will be discarded soon after.
 </p>
 <br/>